exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 TODO: move this to the general docs and link to it.
 Thankfully the node will provide.
 When an agent disconnects from the fabric, the node they were connected to publishes a special message *in its parent domain.* This message is published to the action `/sessionLeft`.

-In the container `Session` object you previously made, add the following line to `onJoin`, where *domain* is the domain of your app.
+In the container `Agent` object you previously made, add the following line to `onJoin`, where *domain* is the domain of your app.

 ```
-session.subscribe(domain + "/sessionLeft", sessionLeft)
+app.subscribe("sessionLeft", sessionLeft)
 ```

 The `sessionLeft` argument passed as the last argument to the subscribe method is a pointer to a function.
 You'll also need to implement the function: